 Participants embark on a journey of faith, exploring how Unitarian Universalism translates into life choices and everyday actions.
 In each session, they hear historic or contemporary examples of Unitarian Universalist faith in action.
 Stories about real people model how participants can activate their own personal agency – their capacity to act faithfully as Unitarian Universalists – in their own lives, and children have regular opportunities to share and affirm their own stories of faithful action.
 Over the course of the program, children discover a unity of faith in the many different ways Unitarian Universalists, including themselves, can act on our beliefs.

 Youth’s Program (Grades 6-11)

 “Our SUN YOUTH”

-Our chalice camp program for Summer 2019 will be “Heeding The Call: Qualities of A Justicemaker.”
+Our current program for 2019-2020 will be “Heeding The Call: Qualities of A Justicemaker.”